 You can also open up retirement investment accounts.
 IRAs, Roth IRAs, and other retirement specific accounts offer tax advantages over a standard brokerage account.

 How to Open An Account (Setup Process)

-Most brokerage firms offer a simple, online account opening process.
+Most brokerage firms offer a simple, online account opening process to buy stocks.
 Expect to spend about ten minutes filling out the online forms.
 You can also request paper copies to send in by mail.
 Firms with physical branch locations typically offer the ability to open a new account in person as well.

 To open a new account, you will be required to submit your contact information, social security number, and sometimes a photo ID to verify your identity.
 If you get stuck or have trouble along the way, you can get support by phone or online chat.